Study Abroad in Greece | NorthWest Arkansas Community College

 Group of People In Front of Greek Ruins

-During this 11-day study abroad program, you will explore historic Greek landmarks and gain an in-depth knowledge of Greek food by participating in cooking classes, factory visits and wine and oil tastings.
+During this 12-day study abroad program, you will explore historic Greek landmarks and gain an in-depth knowledge of Greek food by participating in cooking classes, archeological site visits, food market tours, cheesemaking experiences, vineyard tours, street food tastings, and olive oil production experiences.
 This is a unique opportunity to discover one of the oldest ancient civilizations through their long-lasting food-making traditions.

 Additional Information